cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/InputLabels.md

 Use `.accessibilityInputLabels` to provide multiple voice input labels in descending order of importance.

-Use the Voice Control \"Show Names\" and \"Tap\" commands to test this technique.
+Use the Voice Control "Show Names" and "Tap" commands to test this technique.

 Notes:

-- The first input label provided will be displayed to Voice Control users with the \"Show Names\" command.
+- The first input label provided will be displayed to Voice Control users with the "Show Names" command.

 ## Applicable WCAG Success Criteria
 - [2.5.3 Label in Name](https://www.w3.org/WAI/WCAG22/Understanding/label-in-name)